JackSzwergold/Writing/memories/Carlos the Cleaner Posed for Porn.md

 I got hooked up with the gig after writing for a summer job at another boutique comic book publisher called Rough Books.
 They were well known and one of the main guys at the place gained some fame writing a comic book about his family’s experience during the Holocaust.
 And knowing that, I wrote to them, explained my interest in comics as well as my family’s connection to the Holocaust, and asked for a summer job.
 They responded and I got a “job” at the place.

+But it turned out to be just a shitty internship doing things I wasn’t really interested in for barely any salary whatsoever.
+Yeah, as an adult now I understand the value of a real internship.
+But back then I just wanted a job at a cool place and—most of all—to get paid in the process.

+I generally didn’t get along with anyone there.
+Especially when the main “gofer” at the place—this guy named Rob—would delay paying me every week as he promised.
+It was my first introduction to the art and publishing world, but I wasn’t really ready for it.

+So after a few weeks of making maybe $80 total, Rob called me and said there was a job more up my alley at this place called Castilian Communications.
+I never heard of them before, but it sounded more like a real job.
+So I called them up, met the owner, we got along and I got a summer job in “the city.”

+***

 ***

 **QUICK NOTES**: About a co-worker at Castilian Communications who mainly cleaned the place was obsessed with proving to us he posed in a porn magazine.
 He liked to make chicken and rice and would come over to me and say, “It’s better than pussy, right Jack?”